Berdych fumes at French Open's decision to stop play

 "Really, that was one of the worst calls that I ever had on the court."

-Berdych said organizers were responding to a tight schedule after the claycourt grand slam suffered its first washout in 16 years on Monday followed by just two hours of play on Tuesday.
+Berdych said organisers were responding to a tight schedule after the claycourt grand slam suffered its first washout in 16 years on Monday followed by just two hours of play on Tuesday.

 "The conditions are tough.
 They are not easy to play.
 Probably that's when they are pushed under pressure that they are making decisions like that," he said.